 Catherine Mayer is a prize-winning journalist, commentator, co-founder and President of the Women’s Equality Party and co-founder of Primadonna Festival.
 She is the best-selling author of four books.

 In a career spanning staff jobs at the Economist and more than a decade at TIME magazine, in senior positions including London Bureau Chief, Europe Editor and Editor-at-Large, she has spent more than three decades covering politics, business and the biggest events of our times and interviewed many world-famous figures.
 She served as elected president of the Foreign Press Association in London, is on the founding committee of WOW – The Women of the World Festival, was a judge for the 2018 Women’s Prize for Fiction, toured a one-woman show FFS and has written an original piece for the Globe Theatre.

-Her current book, Attack of the Fifty Foot Women: How Gender Equality Can Save the World!, was published in March 2017 by HarperCollins to critical acclaim.
+Her book, Good Grief: Embracing Life at a Time of Death, features letters from her mother and describes the experience of their widowhood, weeks apart, at the start of the pandemic.
+Attack of the Fifty Foot Women: How Gender Equality Can Save the World! was published in March 2017 by HarperCollins to critical acclaim.
 Her biography of Prince Charles, Charles: The Heart of a King (published in February 2015 by Penguin Random House) is a Sunday Times Top 10 bestseller and generated worldwide headlines with its claims of dysfunction in the royal courts.
 Her 2011 book Amortality: The Pleasures and Perils of Living Agelessly, exploring our changing attitudes to age and ageing, has been translated into many different languages.

 Catherine frequently appears on broadcast media and is a popular keynote speaker in the following areas: